anandaworldwide/ananda-library-chatbot/docs/file-structure.md

 │
 ├── migrations/                   # Scripts for database schema migrations or data transformations.
 │
+├── packages/                     # Workspace packages for shared code across the monorepo.
+│   └── shared-utils/             # Shared utilities (TypeScript) for use in both web and other Node.js parts of the project.
+│       ├── src/                  # Source files for the shared utilities (e.g., pinecone-client.ts, pinecone-config.ts).
+│       ├── dist/                 # Compiled JavaScript output from src/.
+│       └── package.json          # Defines the package name (@ananda-library-chatbot/shared-utils) and its exports.
+│
 ├── pages/                        # Next.js Pages Router directory.
 │   └── api/                      # API routes defined using the Pages Router.
 │       ├── audio/                # API routes related to audio processing.